ucsb-cs156/w22/_lab/jpa00.md

 Step 0: Getting oriented
 ========================

+Even if you aren't using CSIL for this assignment, it's still a good idea to make sure your CSIL account is working and configured.

-Even if you've used CSIL before, there continue to be ongoing changes to how we interact with CSIL.
+If you've used CSIL before, there continue to be ongoing changes to how we interact with CSIL.
 So please read this carefully.

 1. You should have a College of Engineering (CSIL) Account.
 If you don't,